ideaflare/embark/README.md

 # embark
-Easy to use document database with only 7 commands, so that you don't have to learn a whole new framework to get going.. ideal for projects with an agile code-first approach, or if you just want something for now while prototyping.
+Easy to use document database with only a few commands, so that you don't have to learn a whole new framework to get going.. ideal for projects with an agile code-first approach, or if you just want something for now while prototyping.

 ###basic: